-These only can these measures help provide a truer picture of what the real mission of policing is (or should be) but also encourage greater community engagement to help bridge the all-too-apparent gap between cops and communities.
+Not only can these measures help provide a clearer picture of what the real mission of policing is—or could be—but they also encourage greater community engagement to help bridge the all-too-apparent gap between cops and communities.

 Police Here to Serve People

-Nearly every officer on the road has heard - or if not, will hear - the familiar phrase "I pay your salary" from a citizen they've stopped or detained.
+Nearly every officer on the road has heard the familiar phrase "I pay your salary" from a citizen they've stopped or detained.
 While that statement definitely won't get someone out of a speeding ticket, what if there is more to what that otherwise law-abiding citizen is trying to say?
 Is it possible that behind that statement is the notion that maybe the police aren't providing the kind of service that the public needs or wants?